-Materials and Methods: Field experiment was conducted at college of agriculture, RVSKVV, Gwalior during 2022 and 2023.
-35 promising pearl millet hybrids / varieties (seed material) received from the department of plant pathology and procured from the market.
+Materials and Methods: Field experiment was conducted at college of agriculture, RVSKVV, Gwalior during 2022 and 2023 growing season.
+The 35 promising pearl millet hybrids / varieties received from the department of plant pathology and procured from the market.
 Planted in single row under Randomized Block Design (RBD) with two replications.
-The row length was 4 meters and the distance was 50 x 10 cm from row to row and plant to plant respectively.
+The row length was 4 meters and the distance was 50 x 10 cm from row to row and plant to plant, respectively.
 NPK fertilizer was applied at 60:40:20 kg/ha.

 Blast severity was assessed at 60 DAS using the 0–9 scale presented in table 1 (Mayee and Datar, 1986).
 For each cultivar, five randomly selected plants per replication were scored, and Percent Disease Index (PDI) was calculated using Wheeler's (1969) formula.